josdem/hugo/content/techtalk/spring/spring_webflux_basics.md

 }
 ```

-Lombok is a great tool to avoid boilerplate code, for knowing more please go [here](https://projectlombok.org/)
+The `@Data` annotation generates setters and getters, `toString()`, `equals()`, `hashcode()` and a constructor for every required field.
+Lombok is a great tool to avoid boilerplate code, for knowing more please go [here](https://projectlombok.org/).
 Spring Data now is supporting a full reactive experience with MongoDB, Couchbase, Redis and Casandra, in this case let's create a `PersonRepository` using `ReactiveMongoRepository` as we going to be reactive.

 ```java
 package com.jos.dem.webflux.repository;